Worldpay Group: Acquired by Vantiv

 In July 2017, Vantiv announced its intention to acquire Worldpay for $10.4 billion.
-The combined entity kept the "Worldpay" name, and was headquartered and listed in the United States, but internal operations continued to be based in the U.K. In August 2017, Vantiv announced that it would acquire Worldpay.
-The transaction was completed on 16 January 2018.
+The combined entity was to keep the "Worldpay" name, and would be headquartered and listed in the United States, with internal operations continuing to be based in the U.K. The transaction was completed on 16 January 2018.
 There was initial concern from UK politicians over whether the merger was as a result of the fall in the pound's value since 2016, turning British assets into bargains for foreign investors.
-However, WorldPay's vice-chair, Ron Kalifa, described the deal as "a meger of equals" and emphasised that the timing was simply coincidental, as the company was "not ready [to do the deal] last year when the pound was in a different position."
+However, WorldPay's vice-chair, Ron Kalifa, described the deal as "a merger of equals" and emphasised that the timing was simply coincidental, as the company was "not ready [to do the deal] last year when the pound was in a different position.".
+The combined entity renamed to Worldpay, Inc.

 Acquired by FIS

-In March 2019, Fidelity National Information Services (FIS), a payment rival based in Florida, bought Worldpay in a deal worth £32 billion.
+In March 2019, Fidelity National Information Services (FIS), a payment rival based in Florida, bought Worldpay Inc. in a deal worth £32 billion.

 Divestment from FIS

 In February 2023, in the wake of pressure from activist investors, FIS announced it would spin off its merchant business that consisted of Worldpay in the next 12 months.
+In July, private equity firm GTCR agreed to acquire a 55 per cent stake in WorldPay from FIS for $11.7 billion, valuing WorldPay at $18.5 billion.